tkachukcha/100-days-of-code/log.md

 ##### Project 2: JS Clock

 **Today's Progress**:
 - Made code nice and clean.
 Added few functions to shorten code.
+Changed names of functions to follow JS naming convention
 - Started making analog clock

 **Things learned**:
 - How to organize code
+- Relearned naming conventions for functions

 **Thoughts**: Now I can see that code is really a poetry.
 Mine maybe not as good as can be, but I'm trying hard :)